-Whittier's 10 local fraternities and sororities (better known as societies) have been an integral part of Whittier's traditions since the 1920s, when the earliest societies were founded as literary groups.
+Whittier's 11 Societies (similar in character to fraternities/sororities) have been an integral part of Whittier's traditions since the 1920s, when the earliest societies were founded as literary groups.

-Academic excellence is a tradition and priority for the society community.
-First and foremost, society members are students who pride themselves on academic accomplishments and work hard to reach and maintain high scholarship standards.
+Academic excellence is a tradition and priority for the Society community.
+First and foremost, Society members are students who pride themselves on academic accomplishments and work hard to reach and maintain high scholarship standards.
 Through a new series of programs and initiatives, the Inter-Society Council and individual groups assist members to excel as students.
-In addition, many of the societies host group study sessions, library time, and academic monitoring.
-With the implementation of the grade monitoring program, the society system has come full-circle with its programs and ideas.
+In addition, many of the Societies host group study sessions, library time, and academic monitoring.

 Equally important as scholarship is leadership.
 Society life offers its members endless leadership opportunities not only within the Society community, but in the broader campus community as well.
 Together with the Dean of Students’ Office, Societies sponsor and participate in a variety of leadership programs such as Society Development Days, Campus Leadership Workshops, Local Fraternity and Sorority Conferences, and New Member Leadership Workshops.

 Each year, members of the Society community contribute hundreds of volunteer hours and raised dollars to local and national charities.
 Societies take part in a wide variety of philanthropic events and encourage others within their community to participate.
 In the past, Societies have participated in events such as AIDS Walk LA and Relay for Life, volunteered at campus blood drives and soup kitchens, and have served as tutors and mentors to a wide variety of children in the greater community.
 Additionally, each Society pursues individual service projects throughout the year.